keystonejs/keystone/docs/discussions/new-data-schema.md

 ### No more duplicated data

-Eliminating duplicated data removes the risk of the data getting out of sync, and also simplied all of our `create`, `update`, and `delete` operations.
+Eliminating duplicated data removes the risk of the data getting out of sync, and also simplified all of our `create`, `update`, and `delete` operations.

 ### Conventional database schema